Paradise Rider.

 There are some serious cyclists who live up in Muskoka.

-Muskoka truly is a paradise for any cyclist.
+Muskoka truly is a paradise for any road cyclist.
 The region has hundreds of kilometers of roads all built with a wide paved shoulder.
 Bracebridge is known as the Heart of Muskoka, more so because it is centrally located within the region.

 The scenic Huckleberry Rock was about 20 km from my house.
-It is approx. a one kilometer long sloping hill on Hwy 118 west of Bracebridge.
+It is approx. a one kilometer long sloping hill on Hwy 118 just west of Bracebridge.
 I always preferred the challenge of ascending the hill on one of my Lake Muskoka loop rides.

 On Saturday morning I woke up very early and rode out to the newly paved hill.
-I could still smell the freshly laid asphalt and I was a bit nervous while pedaling as fast as I could.
-I was tucking like a pro cyclist all the way down attempting to hit the big eight-zero on my computer screen.
+I could still smell the freshly laid asphalt and I was a bit nervous while pedaling as fast as I possibly could.
+I was tucking just like a pro cyclist all the way down attempting to hit the big eight-zero on my computer screen.

 But alas, I fell just short at 79.3 km/h.
 Riding downhill that fast on a bicycle had truly scared the hell out of me and I would never attempt to ride anywhere close to that speed ever again.